abunchofnerds-25/ccollections/README.md

 ## 5. Dynamic Array - `cvector`

 `cvector` is a resizable array.
-Unlike a plain C array (`int arr[100]`), a vector grows automatically when you push more elements than it can currently hold -- you do not need to know the final size in advance.
+Unlike a plain C array (`int arr[100]`), a vector grows automatically when you push more elements than it can currently hold; you do not need to know the final size in advance.
 Indexed access is O(1) (constant time regardless of the array's size).
 Insertion at the end is amortised O(1): the array occasionally doubles its capacity, but the average cost per insertion, spread over many insertions, stays constant.
 Sorting is O(n log n) and stable (equal elements keep their original relative order).
 The internal capacity is always at least four elements, doubles when the array is full, and halves when occupancy drops below one quarter.

 **Header:** `#include <cvector.h>`